Giang Le-Huy

 Giang Le-Huy (Vietnamese: Lê-Huy Giang) was born in Saigon, South Vietnam.
-Giang left her homeland in 1975.
-She then lived in various countries before settling in Australia.
+Giang left her homeland in 1975 and then lived in various countries before settling in Australia.
 She has been living in South Australia since 1985.

 Acting career

 Giang first entered the Australian film industry in 1998 as an actor in a film entitled "Spank" and then in "Peaches" (2002) and "Swing" (2007).
 "Swing" received the Best Film Award for 2007 at St Kilda Film Festival.
 In "Swing", Giang acted as well as played zither in the background for a small part of the film.

-In addition to acting, Giang does voice work on the radio.
-In 2007 together with other casts, Giang’s voice sounded in the "Songs in the Blood" produced by the Radio Adelaide.
-The "Songs in the Blood" won a Silver medal in the New York Festival.
+Besides acting, Giang does voice work on the radio.
+In 2007, together with other casts, Giang's voice sounded in the "Songs in the Blood" produced by the Radio Adelaide.
+The "Songs in the Blood" won a silver medal in the New York Festival.

 Education and community work

 Giang studied and worked in the banking industry in Vietnam.
 Since the early years of her life, Giang had been interested in acting.
 After deciding to permanently settle in Australia, Giang attended a drama course in South Australia.
 Giang continued studying and received formal training.
-She worked in various areas including Couple Therapy, Financial Counselling, Family Support and Australian Migration Law while tirelessly and voluntarily helping refugees and migrants settle in South Australia.
+She worked in various areas, including Couple Therapy, Financial Counselling, Family Support and Australian Migration Law, while tirelessly and voluntarily helping refugees and migrants settle in South Australia.

-As an active advocate for women in various areas including employment, health, recreation and life styles, Giang took up and successfully completed a post graduate course in Women’s Studies at the University of Adelaide.
+As an active advocate for women in various areas, including employment, health, recreation and lifestyles, Giang took up and completed a post-graduate course in Women's Studies at the University of Adelaide.

 As registered with the Migration Agents Registration Authority, Giang provided free advice to refugees and migrants on the Australian Migration law from 1992 until she retired from this industry at the end of 2006.
-Giang still advocates for women, practises as a qualified Couple Therapist and helps the community in her capacity as a Justice of the Peace. for South Australia.
+Giang still advocates for women, practises as a qualified Couple Therapist and helps the community in her capacity as a Justice of the Peace, for South Australia.

 Between 1990 and 2008, Giang was employed as a Multicultural Services Program Co-ordinator for a community welfare agency in Adelaide, managing and training cultural staff from Spain, Afghanistan, Chile, Iran, Iraq, Eritrea, Ethiopia, Sudan, Germany, Poland, Bosnia, Cambodia, Albania, Russia etc. providing various services to their own communities.
 In addition to that, in 1998, Giang created an annual Multicultural Festival, for refugees and migrants to showcase and maintain their cultures in Australia; and speed up their settlement.

 After spending more than 20 years in assisting many ethnic people and communities in the social and welfare work in South Australia, Giang left paid work in late 2008 to pursue a new path in Metaphysics and Complementary and Alternative Medicine with all its various holistic therapies.